openpims/safari/README.md

 ## Description

-OpenPIMS Safari Extension blocks cookie banners by generating unique, domain-specific URLs using deterministic HMAC-SHA256 hashing.
+OpenPIMS Safari Extension blocks cookie banners by modifying the User-Agent header with unique, domain-specific URLs using deterministic HMAC-SHA256 hashing.
 Each website you visit gets its own unique OpenPIMS identifier that rotates daily for enhanced privacy.

 ## Key Features